3-D Stochastic Numerical Breast Phantoms for Enabling Virtual Imaging Trials of Ultrasound Computed Tomography: Case studies

 \subsection{Virtual imaging system}

 A stylized 2D virtual imaging system was modeled to generate USCT measurement data.
 It comprised 1024 idealized, point-like, transducers that were evenly arranged in a circular array with a radius of 110 mm.
 The excitation pulse employed in this study was assumed to be spatially localized at the emitter location.
-The central frequency and duration of the pulse were set to 1 MHz and 10$\mu$s, respectively.
+The central frequency and duration of the pulse were set to 1 MHz and 10 $\mu$s, respectively.
 The pulse profile $s(t)$ was defined as the sum of three sinusoidal functions tapered by a Gaussian kernel as

-where $\sigma=1.6\mu s$ is the standard deviation of the Gaussian kernel, $t_s = 3.2 \mu s$ is a constant time shift, and $f_c = 1MHz$ is the central frequency. \if 0 The temporal profile and the amplitude frequency spectrum of the excitation pulse are plotted in Fig. \ref{Sources}.
+where $\sigma=1.6 \, \mu s$ is the standard deviation of the Gaussian kernel, $t_s = 3.2 \, \mu s$ is a constant time shift, and $f_c = 1$ MHz is the central frequency.
+The maximum frequency of $s(t)$ is $2.3$ MHz. \if 0 The temporal profile and the amplitude frequency spectrum of the excitation pulse are plotted in Fig. \ref{Sources}.

 \fi

 Cross-sectional slices were extracted from the 3D NBPs and centered within the field of view of the imaging system.
 Bilinear interpolation was employed to downsample the maps of acoustic properties to a computational grid comprised of 0.1 mm isotropic pixels.
 To emulate the imaging process, the propagation of the pressure waves through the object was modeled by solving the lossy acoustic wave equation with power law frequency-dependent AA \cite{treeby2010modeling} by use of a time-explicit pseudo-spectral k-space method \cite{tabei2002k,huang2013full,matthews2018parameterized}.
 Further details regarding the wave solver and its implementation are presented in Appendix \ref{app:k-space-solver}.
 The simulated measurement data were corrupted with Gaussian i.i.d. noise that had zero mean and a standard deviation of 0.02\% of the maximum pressure amplitude at the emitting transducer.